Thanks to some formulas, calculating Google Sheets days between dates has become a breeze.

 With this syntax, you can either type the dates manually or use cell references to populate the formula.

 - Click an empty cell

-In the above examples you can see that in cell C2 we typed the dates manually and C3 we used cell references and still got the same result.
+In the above examples, you can see that in cell C2 we typed the dates manually, and in C3, we used cell references and still got the same result.

 Use the DATEDIF Function to Calculate the Difference Between Two Dates in Google Sheets